 This plant hates to dry out.
 I water mine about every 3 days.
 It also loves moisture and humidity which can be a problem in the winter.
 This is probably why some people grow them in bathrooms with a window.
-Another solution is adding a pebble humidity tray underneath the plant.
+Another solution is adding a pebble tray underneath the plant.

 If you forget to water it and maidenhair fern looks like it's dying, try cutting back any brown foliage.
 It has an amazing Lazarus effect of returning from the dead.

-Note: Even though this plant loves water and humidity, it does not like to sit in water.
+Note: Even though this plant loves water and high humidity, it does not like to sit in water.
 Most plants will suffer if left to sit in water.
 Make sure it's in a pot with drainage holes and drains well after watering and pour out any extra water left in the saucer.

-Like many houseplants, the Maidenhair Fern likes bright indirect light.
+Like many houseplants, the Maidenhair Fern likes bright indirect light, not direct sunlight.
 This means you should have it near but not in a window or light source.
 If you have bright direct light use a sheer curtain to filter some of the light.
 If left in direct sun the leaves may burn.
 You can also use supplemental full spectrum lights if you want to grow one somewhere in your home that just doesn't get enough light.

 In summary, if you love the look of this pretty fern don't be afraid to try one in your own home.
 They are a little finicky but once you get them established you'll be good to go.
 And don't forget, if it looks like it's dead, try cutting back the fronds and see if it doesn't just bounce back.